trumant/gemara/README.md

 ### Layer 3: Policy

 Activities in the Policy layer provide risk-informed governance rules tailored to an organization.
-Policies are the rules that organizations put in place to govern their information systems.
 They are typically informed by risks or based on best practices and industry standards.

 Layer 3 controls are typically developed by an organization for its own purposes, to compile into organizational policies.
 Policies cannot be properly developed without consideration for organization-specific risk appetite and risk-acceptance.
 These should be used as a starting point for Layer 4 assessments.